jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-07-08-contributing-to-open-source-projects-on-github-cheat-sheet.markdown

 categories: GitHub
 sidebar: collapse
 ---
 I've been contributing to many open source projects over the past couple of years and I found [GitHub](https://github.com/jaceklaskowski) pleasantly helpful to continue the gig in the years to come.
-I've learnt few techniques along the way.
+I've learnt few techniques along the way (from many sources I'm including after the section they appply to).

 I don't want to keep the techniques for myself so the git/GitHub cheat sheet is supposed to help me remember the commands and others to learn from my mistakes (*aka* experience).
 It's so easy on GitHub that I keep wondering why it took me so long to learn it.
 It must not for you.